HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 Enables contrails (trails given off wing tips) to be drawn, like in normal Freelancer.
 Engine Trails are always drawn, so if you don't like all the trails, toggle these off.
 Default: Yes

-MP Client: Draw white boxes around missiles/mines? - No / Yes Normally, Freelancer audibly warns you of incoming missiles, and draws a small red "X" leading the missile so you can shoot it.
+MP Client: Draw white boxes around missiles/mines? - No / Yes (All) / Yes (Torpedoes Only) Normally, Freelancer audibly warns you of incoming missiles, and draws a small red "X" leading the missile so you can shoot it.
 However, this causes problems when lots of missiles are heading your way, as your guns may accidentally fire upon the missiles instead of firing upon your intended targets.
 Also, hearing "incoming missile" every two seconds gets old.
 The white box option solves these issues by drawing white boxes around incoming missiles and disabling the audible warnings.
 Please also note that when this option is enabled, automatic CM dropping (where you "turn on" the CM dropper in your weapons window) does not function.
+Default: No

+MP Client: Disable crosshair spin on target lock? - No / Yes With this option enabled, the crosshair will glow brighter when locked onto a target instead of spin.
 Default: No

 -- Server Options --